raphapr/rdo-packstack-installation/README.md

 +-------------+-------------+----------+----------+
 </pre>

-Atribua para a nova instância:
+Assign a new instance:

 <pre>
 # nova add-floating-ip vm_teste 192.168.84.3
 </pre>

-Verifique a conectividade com ping/ssh:
+Check the connectivity via ping/ssh:

 <pre>
 # ping 192.168.84.3
 # ssh cirros@192.168.84.3
 </pre>

-Senha padrão do CirroS: cubswin:)
+Defautl CirroS password: cubswin:)

-# 6. Notas importantes
+# 6. Important notes

-## A conexão com a internet nas máquinas virtuais está muito lenta?
+## Is the internet connection too slow on the virtual machines?

-No **Network node**, desative o *Generic Receive Offload* (GRO) da interface externa (eth2) através do ethtool:
+On **Network node**, deactivate the *Generic Receive Offloaf* (GRO) on the external interface (eth2) through ethtool:

 <pre>
 ethtool -K eth2 gro off
 </pre>

-Adicione o comando no arquivo /etc/rc.local para que a alteração permaneça após o boot.
+Add the command on the file /etc/rc.local to make the change to be kept after boot.

-## Deletando uma rede no Neutron
+## Deleting a network on Neutron

-Caso você esteja com problemas em deletar uma rede no neutron, a sequência de comandos a seguir pode ser útil:
+In case you have issues when deleting a network on Neutron, the sequence of commands ahead may be useful:

 <pre>
 # neutron router-gateway-clear <router-id>